 - 5.2 ATI Regulation 6(1) establishes a right for network providers to request access to infrastructure operators' physical infrastructure with a view to deploying elements of high-speed electronic communications networks within that infrastructure.
-"High-speed" in relation to an electronic communications network means a network capable of delivering access to broadband services at speeds of at least 30 megabits per second (30Mbit/s). - 5.3 Most access is likely to be for the purposes of deploying optical fibre networks.
-However, other types of network such as hybrid fibre-coax or copper networks may be deployed provided they are capable of delivering access to broadband services at speeds of at least 30Mbit/s.
+"High-speed" in relation to an electronic communications network means a network capable of delivering access to broadband services at speeds of at least 30 megabits per second (30Mbit/s).17 - 5.3 Most access is likely to be for the purposes of deploying optical fibre networks.
+However, other types of network such as hybrid fibre-coax or copper networks may be deployed provided they are capable of delivering access to broadband services at speeds of at least 30Mbit/s. - 5.4 We also note that while the ATI Regulations state that they are to apply to networks capable of delivering access to broadband services at speeds of at least 30Mbit/s, the regulations are silent as to specific customers (e.g. residential versus business customers), technical interfaces, network architecture (e.g. point-to-point versus point-to-multipoint) or network segments.